List of people executed in Arkansas

 The following is a list of people executed by the U.S. state of Arkansas since 1976, when the Supreme Court reinstated the death penalty in the United States.

-31 people have been executed in Arkansas since 1976: 30 males and 1 female (Christina Marie Riggs).
+Arkansas has executed 31 people since 1976: 30 males and 1 female (Christina Marie Riggs).
 The first execution was carried out by electric chair; all subsequent executions were carried out by lethal injection.
 All were executed for the crime of murder.
-Convicted spree killer Daniel Eugene Remeta was likewise sentenced to death in Arkansas, but was ultimately executed in Florida in 1998 for another murder.
+Another person, Daniel Eugene Remeta, was sentenced to death in Arkansas, but was executed in Florida in 1998 for another murder.